NoharOSP/Perfect_Works_Build/README.md

 #### Monster weaknesses:

-- Abandon is now weak to Poison
+- Abandon is now weak to Poison (to be included)
-- Wels are now weak to Confuse
+- Wels are now weak to Confuse (to be included)

 #### Boss stats: